Nico Hülkenberg: 2018

 In Belgium, Hülkenberg triggered a massive first corner collision after starting 18th due to engine penalties.
 Hülkenberg outbraked himself and hit Fernando Alonso, who was launched above the Sauber of Charles Leclerc, with one of Alonso's tyres hitting the new controversially introduced safety device, the halo.
 The collision also ultimately ended the races of both Kimi Räikkönen and Daniel Ricciardo.
 Hülkenberg was deemed to have 'completely misjudged the situation' by the race stewards and handed a 10 place grid penalty for the next race.
 The spectacular crash was likened to the crash at the 2012 Belgian Grand Prix initiated by Romain Grosjean.
 Following the incident, Hülkenberg who had been a vocal opposer to the halo, introduced in 2018, admitted that it was 'pretty useful'.

 Hülkenberg suffered a tough period of results, coinciding with Renault's loss of competitiveness, by only scoring 1 point in the next 4 races.
 He bounced back with a 6th-place finish at the United States Grand Prix.
 With Sainz finishing in 7th, this was the best team result for Renault in a race since they rejoined the sport in 2016, beating the 7th and 8th place the two drivers had achieved in Canada earlier in the year.
 This was followed by another strong race in Mexico with another 6th place.
 His season ended with two successive retirements due to high engine temperatures in Brazil and after being rolled over into the barriers by Romain Grosjean in Abu Dhabi.

-Nevertheless, he finished the season as the "champion of the rest" in 7th place with 69 points, 7 points ahead of Sergio Pérez, as Renault also secured 4th place in the Constructor's Championship.
+Nevertheless, Hülkenberg finished the season as the "champion of the rest" in 7th place with 69 points, 7 points ahead of Sergio Pérez, as Renault also secured 4th place in the Constructor's Championship.